 If a trader was long the XIV during times of contango, and long an inverse product like VXZ during times of backwardation, how would they have done in live trading?

-* I’m using January 2013 – present in this example because that’s when live trading at Volatility Trading Strategies began.
+* I’m using January 2013 – present in this example because live trading at Volatility Trading Strategies began in January 2012 and I want to give it a year for a little more robust comparisons.

 To date that simple system would be profitable, but quite inconsistent with a fair number of significant drawdowns along the way.
 The key to long-term investing success is minimizing drawdowns and that simple VIX futures term structure following strategy is just far too wild to dedicate any serious capital to.